osen/stent/README.md

 ---------------
 There are a few considerations that a developer needs to make before using Stent.
 The following instructions should provide a brief overview of the steps required.
-However, a quick look through the "example/game" project should also explain these concepts.
+However, a quick look through the *src/tests/ref.c* program should also explain these concepts.

 Include the "stent.h" header file.